Environmental Stewardship

 Looking forward

-In 2023, we aim to launch a biodiversity net gain strategy to establish the biodiversity baseline at our sites and identify opportunities to improve.
-We will continue to develop our ongoing relationships and partnerships with environmental bodies to support and deliver our restoration commitments and look to create new opportunities.
+In 2024, we will continue to develop our ongoing relationships and partnerships with environmental bodies to support and deliver our restoration commitments and look to create new opportunities.
+Biodiversity net gain will also continue to be a priority for us as we work to have a positive impact at all our sites.